Clastify logo

 What a fuel cell does

 A fuel cell is an electrochemical cell that converts chemical energy from a continuously supplied fuel and oxidant directly into electrical energy.
-It doesn't have to burn the fuel first to produce heat, so it can be efficient and clean at the point of use.
+It does not have to burn the fuel first to produce heat, which can make it efficient and clean at the point of use.

 A primary cell is an electrochemical cell containing a fixed amount of reactants that cannot be recharged under normal use.
-Fuel cells work differently: the reactants enter from outside the cell.
-If fuel and oxidant keep flowing in, and products are removed, the cell can keep producing current.
+A fuel cell works differently: its reactants come from outside the cell.
+As long as fuel and oxidant keep arriving, and the products are removed, it can keep producing current.

-The electrode names stay the same as in other electrochemical cells: oxidation occurs at the anode, and reduction occurs at the cathode.
+The electrode names follow the same rules as other electrochemical cells.
+Oxidation occurs at the anode, and reduction occurs at the cathode.
 That sentence is worth memorising.

 Hydrogen fuel cell